clementreiffers/travelling-salesman-problem/README.md

 4. Repair all individuals which pass through a city more than one time.

 5. Calculate the score of all individuals.

-6. Show the best score among all the population.
 The score is calculated by the addition of all values of all cities.
    All individuals have a different score because the calculation is limited by a max distance.
 If the max distance is greater than the sum of all cities, all individuals would have the same score.

+6. Show the best score among all the population.

-8. Reiterates all this steps N times with the new mutated population.
+7. Reiterates all the previous steps N times with the new mutated population.

 ## Installation